IngenicC/ITRI-OpenDLA/nvsmall64_zcu104/README.md

 64-MAC DLA implementation on the Xilinx ZCU104 Board.

 This project is based on Xilinx ZCU104 V2 BSP.
+Default DLA frequency is set to 100 MHz.

 DEV References: